 To make this work for you in outsourcing, establish a fixed schedule for all your meetings and allow your staff to adjust their work schedule around that day and time.
-Only do surprise meetings when they're necessary and urgent.
+Only do surprise meetings when they’re necessary and urgent.
 Other people may think that impromptu meetings will ensure the attendance of everyone, but this will not establish a habit among your staff.
 The idea is to establish a pattern and teach your staff to respect that pattern.
-Schedules must be held sacred unless there is an emergency or one of your staff is too sick to attend.
+Schedules are sacred and must remain so until there’s an emergency or one of your staff calls in sick.

 Be Gentle with Your Criticisms